prestonharberts/biblegateway-to-obsidian/README.md

 ```

-- Insert the above HTML into Rev. 19 where it says `KING OF KINGS AND\nLORD OF LORDS`
+- Remove the above HTML in Rev. 19 where it should say `KING OF KINGS AND\nLORD OF LORDS`
 - 2 Chron.
 36:22 has some junk HTML

 #### CSB specific changes